HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Support Querying mCODE-Conforming Resources

-The following FHIR requests return resources that MUST conform to an mCODE Profile (if the associated Patient is considered an "mCODE Patient" as described above):
+The following FHIR requests return resources that MUST conform to an mCODE profile (if the associated Patient is considered an "mCODE Patient" as described above):

 - TODO: Fill in requests.